EU agrees to share airline passenger data with U.S

 Members of the European Parliament have battled for more than five years to scale back agreements that allow the United States to access and store air passenger data, calling it an invasion of privacy that can lead to false arrests.

-But the chamber voted in favour of a revised agreement by 409 votes to 226, backing a position already adopted by the EU's 27 member states.
+But the chamber voted in favor of a revised agreement by 409 votes to 226, backing a position already adopted by the EU's 27 member states.

 As part of the agreement, the United States agreed to mask out passengers' names and contact details after six months.
 The data will then be kept for up to five years, after which point it will move to a "dormant" database for 10 years more.